 Backlog of programmed inspections - Government restrictions on social distancing, non-essential travel and the closure of certain businesses to reduce the spread of Covid-19, resulted in routine inspections being suspended for a large part of 2020/21, with officers focussing on high risk premises only together with reactive complaints.
 Inspections of food businesses, for example, are normally programmed each year to ensure all businesses are inspected at regular intervals at a frequency relevant to the risk category of the business.
 The inability to inspect these premises has inevitably led to a backlog of programmed inspections, particularly in relation to 'C' rated and new business inspections where a backlog already existed pre-pandemic.
 Similarly the Private Sector Housing team have been unable to visit rental properties to carry out inspections as part of the HMO Licensing regime, only undertaking inspections where significant risks to the tenant are identified.
-While inspections to food businesses has now resumed, routine inspections to rental properties has yet to be resumed.
-It is envisaged that clearing the backlog of inspections will take a significant resource and take some time to complete.
+While inspections to food businesses has now resumed, it is envisaged that clearing the backlog of inspections will take a significant resource and take some time to complete.